Navigating Files and Directories

 Second, we can actually change our location to a different directory, so we are no longer located in our home directory.
 Doing this requires moving around your filesystem.

-The command to change locations is cd
+The command to change locations is cd followed by a

 directory name to change our working directory.

-stands for “change directory”,
+cd stands for “change directory”,

 which is a bit misleading: